robbiebarrat/rapping-neural-network/README.md

 Fill "lyrics.txt" with rap lyrics of your choosing - the more the better - avoid putting things like "[bridge]" or "[intro]" in there - only put in actual lines from the song - and separate each line by a newline (press the 'enter' key, usually)

     python deeprap.py

+deeprap.py will show you some of its processes, and once it terminates 'neural_rap.txt' will contain the song the neural network has composed.
+You no longer have to add the good verses it generates by hand - It can select good verses and write them to the file itself.

 ## Generate sound